MareAtlantica/mareatlantica.org/wp-content/plugins/updraftplus/readme.txt

 Furthermore, reliance upon any non-English translation is at your own risk.
 UpdraftPlus can give no guarantees that translations from the original English are accurate.

 == Upgrade Notice ==
-* 1.9.15 : Various small tweaks and minor fixes.
+* 1.9.19 : Many performance and other minor tweaks.
 Translations updated.
 Recommended update for all.